 Climate Change Café

 In July 2019, we organized a small community dialogue of environmental activists and other interested people, on coping with climate change in our lives.
-A second Café was planned for summer 2020 but is now postponed until some time in 2021.
-The focus will be on supporting action in the larger community.

 Kate McLaren, of Climate Change Café, is the artist who painted the beautiful artwork that you can find throughout our website.
 Learn more about her and her artwork here.